About Ford

 Jail & Inmate Records

-The Stevens County Jail, located in Colville, is the primary detention facility for the county.
-The booking process involves fingerprinting, photographing, and recording personal information of the arrestees.
-Inmate lookup services are available online, allowing the public to find information about current inmates.
-Visitation rules are specific to the facility, with scheduled times and guidelines that must be adhered to.
-The bond and bail process follows Washington state laws, and information on posting bail can be obtained through the jail's administrative office.
+The Stevens County Jail in Colville is the primary detention facility for the entire county, including Ford.
+When arrests occur, the booking process involves fingerprinting, photographing, and recording personal information of arrestees.
+Inmate lookup services are available online, allowing the public to find information about current detainees.
+Visitation at the facility follows specific rules, with scheduled times and guidelines that must be adhered to.

 Criminal Records

 The criminal records ecosystem in Stevens County includes felony, misdemeanor, traffic offenses, and the sex offender registry.
-The Stevens County Sheriff's Office and local police departments maintain these records.
 Residents can conduct background checks through the Washington State Patrol's Criminal History section.
-The Washington Bureau of Investigation provides additional resources for Stevens County residents seeking comprehensive criminal history information.
+The Washington State Patrol provides additional resources for Stevens County residents seeking criminal history information.

 Economy & Demographics

 The economy of Ford is largely driven by the agriculture and natural resource sectors, reflecting the town's rural character and proximity to abundant natural landscapes.
 Local farms and ranches produce a variety of crops and livestock, contributing to the region's agricultural output.
-Additionally, the nearby forests and lakes provide opportunities for resource extraction and outdoor recreation, supporting industries such as logging, mining, and tourism.
+The nearby forests and lakes provide opportunities for resource extraction and outdoor recreation, supporting industries such as logging, mining, and tourism.

 While these traditional economic pillars remain strong, Ford has also seen the emergence of a vibrant small business and artisan community, with residents operating a diverse range of enterprises, from specialty food producers to handcrafted goods.
 This blend of agricultural, natural resource, and entrepreneurial activities helps to sustain the local economy and provide employment opportunities for the town's 194 residents.